Common Peace: Characteristics

 In the speech of Andocides and the provisions of the King's Peace two characteristics are revealed which were new for peace treaties at this time.
 One of these was that all Greek poleis (with a few exceptions) were to be autonomous.
 The other was that each of these draft treaties were sent to all poleis.
 Peace is therefore no longer presented as a bilateral agreement between two formerly hostile poleis or leagues, but as a multilateral treaty, which would also encompass all the parties that were not involved in the conflict, as far as possible.

-A third characteristic is not explicitly mentioned but can be inferred from the absence of set time limit.
+A third characteristic is not explicitly mentioned but can be inferred from the absence of a set time limit.
 In the 5th century, it was the norm for peace treaties to have a specified period of validity.
 The Thirty Years' Peace of 446/5 BC between Athens and Sparta was named for the period of time it was expected to last.
 The Peace of Nicias of 421 BC was meant to last for fifty years, while treaties with a set period of one hundred years were practically intended to last forever.
 This derives from the idea that peace was not being made between the states as such, but rather between their populations, and thus the longest possible period of time that a treaty could last was the lifetime of a single generation – which could only make agreements for itself, not its descendants.
 By contrast, a koine eirene was in principle designed to endure forever.
 Although this was not actually explicitly stated in the treaties, it is clear from the internal logic of the autonomy clauses, since an independence with chronological limits would not be independence.